score-spec/docs/content/en/docs/Tutorials/ci-cd.md

         required: false
 ```

-## Local Environment Setup with Docker-Compose
+## Local environment setup with Docker-Compose

 To develop and test the service locally, `./compose.yaml` configuration file is included with the source code: